knobs-dials/phplatex/README.md

-## Just math with fewer requirements
+## When to use something else: Just math with fewer requirements

 This project was made to get a real TeX environment, to compile arbitrary TeX.